 Pursuant to the San Francisco Business and Tax Regulation Code, a 14.0% transient occupancy tax is imposed on occupants of hotel rooms and is remitted by hotel operators to the City monthly.
 A quarterly tax-filing requirement is also imposed.
 Hotel tax revenue in fiscal year 2019-20 ended at \$281.6 (all funds) million, a decrease of \$132.7 million (32.0%) from fiscal year 2018-19.
-The Nine Month Projection for fiscal year 2020-21 reflects expected hotel tax revenue of \$28.2 million, a decrease of \$253.5 million (90.0%) from fiscal year 2019-20.
-The fiscal year 2021-22 proposed budget is \$92.9 million, an increase of \$64.8 million (230.0%) from fiscal year 2020-21 projection.
-The fiscal year 2022-23 proposed budget is \$268.6 million, an increase of \$175.6 million (189.0%) from fiscal year 2021-22.
-Table A-12 includes hotel tax in all funds.
-Slightly less than 90 percent of the City's hotel tax is allocated to the General Fund, with 10.7% allocated to arts and cultural organizations and approximately \$5 million for debt service on hotel tax revenue bonds.
+The Final Adopted Budget for fiscal year 2020-21 reflects expected hotel tax revenue of \$156.7 million, a decrease of \$125.0 million (44.4%) from fiscal year 2019-20.
+The fiscal year 2021-22 Final Adopted Budget is \$266.0 million, an increase of \$109.3 million (69.8%) from the fiscal year 2020-21 proposed budget.
+Hotel tax levels reflect the passage of a November 2018 ballot initiative (Proposition E) to shift a portion of hotel tax proceeds from the General Fund to arts and cultural programs effective January 1, 2019.
+Table A-13 includes hotel tax in all funds.
+The vast majority of the City's hotel tax is allocated to the General Fund.
+Approximately \$5 million of hotel tax is allocated for debt service on hotel tax revenue bonds, and approximately \$28 to \$34 million of hotel tax is allocated for arts and cultural programs.

-The significant decline in fiscal year 2020-21 revenue is due to the far-reaching impact of the pandemic on San Francisco's travel and hospitality industries for the majority of the fiscal year.
+The significant decline in fiscal year 2020-21 revenue is due to the far-reaching impact of the pandemic on San Francisco's travel and hospitality industries.
 San Francisco's hotels are, on average, in the higher-priced tiers and rely on business travelers and tourists who arrive by air.
 Because of the COVID-19 pandemic, air travel is perceived as highly risky, and higher tier hotels are expected to be the slowest class of hotels to recover in this economic climate.
-Large gatherings and conferences, which normally drive up rates through compression pricing, have only recently been allowed.
-As of May 2021, the majority San Francisco hotels have re-opened, and room supply has recovered to 83.5% of pre-pandemic levels.
-Occupancy rates for those that were open averaged 38.0%.
-Adjusted for room supply, the occupancy rate was 31.7%, an improvement of 221.6% from the same period last year, but still a dramatic reduction of
+Large gatherings and conferences, which normally drive up rates through compression pricing, remain prohibited in the City.
+As of March 2021, approximately 35% of San Francisco hotels remained closed, and occupancy rates for those that were open averaged 38.6%.
+Adjusted for room supply, the occupancy rate was 24.5%, an improvement of 199.8% from the same period last year, but still a dramatic reduction of 68.4% from March 2019 occupancy.
+The projected recovery of hotel tax revenue in fiscal year 2021-22 is largely based on the assumption that widespread vaccination uptake will lead to a resumption in large in-person gatherings.